antoniobrandaodesign/ab_boilerplate/README.md

         +desktop()
             col(1/3)

 That is so simple and readable I'm pretty sure you can understand it even if you can't code.
-Now, these layout flows can bundled in the form of mixins.
+These layout flows can bundled in the form of mixins.
 The same mixin can be applied to many HTML blocks.
 The same way many different mixins can be applied to the same HTML block.
 This enables us to change the behaviour of HTML blocks without having to edit the HTML itself.
 It's brilliant and super clean.
-One of the tricks is to create standardised HTML blocks (jade mixins), and standardised responsive behaviour mixins (stylus mixins with jeet & rupture code).
-Then use them together interchangeably.
-Notice the power you get!

-I will be adding information about the Jade templates structure later.

 - Tools:
     - Workflow